 Water Wow Books

-Grab some themed window clings and let your kid go wild on the airplane window (you’ll have to give them the best seat in the house to make this happen, though).
-Use the clings to make up stories and different pictures to mix things up.
+Grab some themed window clings and let your kid go to town on the airplane window (you'll need to give them the window seat).
+Use them to make up different scenes and stories to mix things up.
 3+ years.
-Find them on Amazon.

 Most parents would probably agree that flying with busy babies isn’t for the faint of heart.
 However, coming prepared with novel activities, toys and snacks is a great way to stave off hunger and boredom, which we all know is a no bueno combo at the best of times.